-The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires TSFC's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the basic financial statements determining the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires TSFC's management to use estimates and make assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the basic financial statements.
+The use of estimates may also affect the reported amounts of revenues and expenditures during the reporting period.
 Actual results could differ from those estimates.